-Of course, this flexibility is possible because of the payment of higher premiums than would be required for term insurance, and the less premiums paid in, the less cash value the policy will have, and it may even lapse, if the premium payments are not great enough to cover the mortality charge, which is the amount necessary to cover the death benefit for the insured's age group.
+Of course, this flexibility is possible because of the payment of higher premiums than would be required for term insurance, and the less premiums paid in, the less cash value the policy will have, and it may even lapse, if premium payments are insufficient to cover the mortality charge, the amount necessary to cover the death benefit for the insured's age group.

 The policyowner receives an annual statement listing the premiums paid, the death benefit, and the cash value.
 The mortality charge, expenses, and the interest earned on the cash value is also listed.
-The mortality charge is equal to the death rate for the insured's age group multiplied by the net amount at risk, which is the difference between the death benefit and the cash value of the policy.
-The mortality charge has a maximum that is stipulated in the policy.
+The mortality charge equals the death rate for the insured's age group multiplied by the net amount at risk, the difference between the death benefit and the cash value of the policy.
+The mortality charge has a maximum, stipulated in the policy.

 Mortality Charge = Mortality Rate × Net Amount at Risk

-Expenses can range from 5% to 10% of each premium, and there is a monthly administrative expense of $5 or so.
-There is also a surrender charge that declines continually, and is eliminated in 10 to 20 years, including a charge for partial cash withdrawal.
+Expenses can range from 5% to 10% of each premium.
+There is a monthly administrative expense of $5 or so, and a surrender charge that declines continually, and is eliminated in 10 to 20 years, including a charge for partial cash withdrawal.

-Some insurance companies sell low-load policies directly to the public, eliminating the sales charges and commissions.
+Some insurance companies sell low-load policies directly to the public, eliminating the sales charges and commissions of salespeople.
 Most of the 1st year premium of a low-load policy goes into the accumulation account, but there is usually a back-end surrender charge to recover expenses, if the policy is surrendered within, typically, 5 years.

 There are 2 different universal life policies regarding death benefits.
 Option A has a level death benefit in the early years, but increases once the cash value reaches a certain level.
-This is because the policy must pass the corridor test to receive favorable tax treatment—the cash value cannot be too large compared to the insurer's net amount at risk, which is the difference between the death benefit and the cash value.
+This is because the policy must pass the corridor test to receive favorable tax treatment — the cash value cannot be too large compared to the insurer's net amount at risk, the difference between the death benefit and the cash value.
 An increasing death benefit prevents this.

-The death benefit in Option B increases as the cash value increases, but this only happens if the policyholder continues to make premium payments.
+The death benefit in Option B increases as the cash value increases, but this only happens if the policyholder continues to pay premiums.
 Otherwise the death benefit will level off and eventually decline.